Mayor Durkan announces plans to move 911 dispatchers, other functions outside SPD, criticizes City Council support for deeper defunding

-Seattle Mayor Jenny Durkan said Monday she wants to remove $76 million from the Police Department’s budget in 2021, mostly by transferring the city’s 911 call center, parking enforcement officers, Office of Police Accountability and Office of Emergency Management outside the department.
+Seattle Mayor Jenny Durkan said Monday she wants to remove $76 million from the Police Department’s budget in 2021, mostly by transferring the city’s 911 call and dispatch center, parking enforcement officers, Office of Police Accountability and Office of Emergency Management outside the department.

-Those actions would move $56 million out of the Police Department’s budget, though they might not result in savings that could be redirected to other needs, Durkan said.
-An additional $20 million could be cut in 2021 by reducing the department’s sworn force, leaving certain civilian positions vacant and reducing overtime pay associated with special events, she said.
+Those actions would move $56 million out of the Police Department’s budget, though they likely would not result in savings that could be redirected to other needs, Durkan said.
+An additional $20 million could be cut in 2021 by canceling plans to expand Seattle’s police force next year, making some sworn positions into civilian positions, leaving certain civilian positions vacant and reducing overtime pay associated with special events, she said.

-The changes could prove complicated, due to labor-union considerations and other rules, and the Durkan administration has not yet worked out all the details.
-The Police Department’s status quo annual budget is more than $400 million; a $76 million reduction would approach 20%.
+The Police Department’s status quo annual budget is more than $400 million, so a $76 million reduction would approach 20%.
+But the changes may not satisfy all protesters focused on curbing police brutality.
+They also could prove complicated to implement, due to labor-union considerations and other rules, and the Durkan administration has not yet worked out all the details.

 At a news conference Monday with Police Chief Carmen Best, Durkan said, “We both recognize we have a historical opportunity and obligation to re-imagine how policing can be done in Seattle.”